-Benjamin J. Grossman is senior counsel with Foley & Lardner LLP, and is a member of the firm’s Government & Public Policy Practice.
-Mr. Grossman’s practice is concentrated primarily in the areas of government procurement law, appellate and constitutional law, regulatory and administrative law, including the regulation of alcoholic beverages and cannabis, and public records and open government matters.
+Benjamin J. Grossman is senior counsel with Foley & Lardner LLP, and is a member of the firm’s Government Solutions Practice.
+Ben’s practice is concentrated primarily in the areas of government procurement law, appellate and constitutional law, regulatory and administrative law, including the regulation of alcoholic beverages and cannabis, and public records and open government matters.

 Government Procurement Law

 Ben has extensive experience representing clients doing business with state and local government entities.
 He guides clients through all stages of the governmental procurement process, including assisting them in interpreting government business opportunities, formulating responses to solicitations, and challenging or defending agency award decisions at the agency, administrative hearing, civil litigation, and appellate levels.
 He also advises clients on both contractual disputes and compliance issues under existing government contracts.

-Mr. Grossman has appeared in more than 20 Florida appellate proceedings and has represented clients in a wide variety of appellate matters before Florida’s District Courts of Appeal and the Florida Supreme Court.
+Ben has appeared in more than 40 Florida appellate proceedings and has represented clients in a wide variety of appellate matters before Florida’s District Courts of Appeal and the Florida Supreme Court.

 Regulatory Law and Administrative Litigation